History of Anderson Cooper in Timeline

 On May 30, 2013, the final episode of Anderson Live aired.

-In 2014, Anderson Cooper and his long-term partner at the time, Benjamin Maisani, purchased Rye House, a historic estate in Connecticut.
+In 2014, Anderson Cooper and his partner Benjamin Maisani purchased Rye House, a historic estate in Connecticut.

-In 2014, Anderson Cooper appeared in Henry Louis Gates Jr.'s Finding Your Roots, where he discovered an ancestor, Burwell Boykin, who was a slave owner.
+In 2014, Anderson Cooper appeared on Henry Louis Gates Jr.'s Finding Your Roots, where he learned of an ancestor, Burwell Boykin, who was a slave owner from the southern United States.

-In 2014, Apple CEO Tim Cook sought Anderson Cooper's advice before making the decision to publicly come out as gay.
+In 2014, Apple CEO Tim Cook sought Anderson Cooper's advice before publicly coming out as gay.

-In March 2015, Andy Cohen and Anderson Cooper began a national tour to perform their conversational stage show AC2, opening in Boston.
+In March 2015, Andy Cohen and Anderson Cooper began their national tour to perform their conversational stage show AC2, starting in Boston.

 As of 2016, Anderson Cooper was not registered to any political party.

-In 2017, Anderson Cooper and his mother, Gloria Vanderbilt, co-authored The Rainbow Comes and Goes: A Mother and Son on Life, Love, and Loss, which landed on multiple best-seller lists.
+In 2017, Anderson Cooper and his mother, Gloria Vanderbilt, co-authored The Rainbow Comes and Goes: A Mother and Son on Life, Love, and Loss, a memoir compiled from a series of emails.

 The Rainbow Comes and Goes: A Mother and Son on Life, Love, and Loss